-The International Kite Festival organised in Berck-sur-Mer in the North of France attracts some 600,000 spectators.
+The International Kite Festival, organised in Berck-sur-Mer in the North of France, attracts 600,000 spectators.
 The fine sands of Berck-sur-Mer in the Pas de Calais département are the backdrop for a unique aerial ballet that was first held a quarter of a century ago.

 Pentecost Feria, Nîmes

 24-29 May 2023

 At Whitsun, the city of Nîmes welcomes one of the largest French festivals in France.
 The Pentecost Feria sets a joyful atmosphere in town with music played by bands in the streets and the sounds emerging from the Roman arena.
 The Feria lasts six days at Whitsun.